vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 September 1985 in W¨urzburg.
 Ausgew¨ahlte Vortr¨age hrsg. von Einar von

 Schuler.
-Stuttgart. pp. 329–341.
+Stuttgarṭpp.
+329–341.
 [9]

-*1989b The Ramtek Inscriptions. in: Bulletin of the School of Oriental and African Studies vol.lii.3, 467–496. (= RI) [5]
+*1989b The Ramtek Inscriptionṣin: Bulletin of the School of Oriental and African Studies vol.lii.3, 467–496. (= RI) [5]

 1989c The Antiquities of Ramtek Hill (Maharashtra). in: Journal of South Asian Studies 5, 79–102.

 1990 The History of Sacred Places in India as reflected in Traditional Literature.
-Papers on Pilgrimage in South Asia, edit. by Hans Bakker.
+Papers on Pilgrimage in South Asia, ediṭby Hans Bakker.
 LeideṇPanels of the VIIth World Sanskrit Conference vol. III.

-*1990a An Indian Image of MaṇAn Inquiry into a Change of Perspective in the Hindu World-view. in: H.G.
-Kippenberg, H.G., Yme B. Kuiper & Andy F.
+*1990a An Indian Image of MaṇAn Inquiry into a Change of Perspective in the Hindu World-view. in: ḤG.
+Kippenberg, ḤG., Yme B. Kuiper & Andy F.

 Sanders (eds.), Concepts of Persons in Religion and Thought.
 Berlin/New

 York. pp. 279–307.
 [1]

-1990b Ramtek: An Ancient Centre of Vis.ṇu Devotion in Maharashtra. in: Bakker 1990, 62–85.
+1990b Ramtek: An Ancient Centre of Viṣṇu Devotion in Maharashtra. in: Bakker 1990, 62–85.

 1990c The History of Hanuman Worship in Ayodhyā.
-In: Lallanji Gopal & D.P.
+In: Lallanji Gopal & ḌP.
 Dubey (eds.), Pilgrimages Studies: Text and Context.
 Srī Phalāhārī Bābā ´

 Commemoration Volume.
 Muirabad/Allahabaḍpp.
 127–135.